adki/gen_amba_2021/README.md

    2) run Makefile\
       *$ make cleanup*\
       *$ make MST=2 SLV=3*\
       .
-It should generate necessary bus and top model and then invoke ModelSim simulator.\
+It should generate necessary bus and top model and then invoke HDL simulator.\
       .
 It uses top-level generator.
    3) have a look the result VCD wave\
       *$ gtkwave wave.vcd*